-Hawke's Bay heatwave: Pools and beaches busy as local icecream shop runs out
+Hawke's Bay heatwave: Pools and beaches busy, local icecream shop runs out

 While temperatures will remain high on Tuesday, James warned the Hawke's Bay public rain and a drop in temperatures will dampen the moods by midweek in a "shock to the system".

-Hastings and Napier will retain its high temperatures on Tuesday, with expected highs of 26C and 25C respectively, before a drop to highs of 20C on Wednesday and 14C on Thursday in both.
+Hastings and Napier will retain their high temperatures on Tuesday, with expected peaks of 26C and 25C respectively, before a drop to highs of 20C on Wednesday and 14C on Thursday in both cities.

 Rain will begin to develop in both districts on Wednesday morning, with fine spells expected in the afternoon.

-Occasional rain will continue into Thursday with southerlies and overnight lows of 6C also expected, with the potential for frost on Friday and Saturday morning.
+Occasional rain will continue into Thursday with southerlies and overnight lows of 6C also expected, and there is potential for morning frost on Friday and Saturday.